 What happens when triathlon runs in the family?
-You train together, you stay together, and you push each other—literally and figuratively—together
+You train together, you stay together, and you push each other—literally and figuratively—together.
+Just like the Tiongco family

 Triathletes preparing for the upcoming Alveo Ironman 70.3 Davao would understand when I say, “Ang lapit na!” with panic.

-What made you and the Tiongco Family decide to do triathlon?
+What made you and the family decide to do triathlon?

 Bryan: Sharing my story on how I got into triathlon would mean sharing my close relationships with my brother and my cousins and how much we love doing things together.
 We were all born and raised in Davao and we all grew up together.
 Ever since, we have always been a sporty active bunch.

-Doc Gene: It took an injury (Bryan’s brother) to make us realize that we should shift to another sport.
+Gene: It took an injury (Bryan’s brother) to make us realize that we should shift to another sport.
 The sport we wanted should be accessible and fun.
-We eventually got into running!
+We eventually got into running.

 Bryan: I thought he was crazy.
 But since my brother Warren and Gene’s brother Gari were already sold on the idea, I didn’t have much of a choice.
 I eventually gave in or else I’d be left out of weekend trainings.
 As they did their first Ironman 70.3 in Cebu in 2013, I was at the sidelines watching them.
 When I saw them cross the finish line, I decided to finally take the plunge.
 I bought my first road bike in 2013, and the rest is history.

-Doc Gene: The family members who are part of the triathlon community are made up of me and my brother Gari, my cousins Warren and Bryan and his wife Lynette.
+Gene: The family members who are part of the triathlon community are made up of me and my brother Gari, my cousins Warren and Bryan, and his wife Lynette.
 My younger brother Greg and Warren as well as Bryan’s older sister Pinky are also part of relay teams.

 Becoming a triathlete requires a lot of time, energy, and discipline.
 With that fact, what are the rewards of having triathlete family members?